gd03champ/gd03champ/README.md

 -->

 - 🔭 I’m currently an computer engineering student ...
-- 🌱 I’m currently learning merns stack...
+- 🌱 I’m currently learning cross platform development...
-- 📫 How to reach me: ganishdeepak.cs21@bitsathy.ac.in
+- 📫 How to reach me: gd03champ.web.app

 (will update this area sooner!)